 This course provides students with fundamental concepts of geographical information sciences and remote sensing.
-It includes types of spatial information, database structures, analytical methods for spatial data analysis, and image processing.
-Student are exposed to a range of remotely sensed products and spatial data systems used for a wide range of environmental applications and engineering problems.
-Students will have hands on experience in the use of Geographical Information Systems and Remote Sensing software packages.
+It includes spatial reference systems, types of spatial information, database structures, analytical methods for spatial data analysis, and image processing.
+Students are exposed to a range of remotely sensed products and spatial data systems used for a wide range of environmental applications and engineering problems.
+Students will have hands on experience in the use of Geographical Information Systems and Remote Sensing software.

 This course replaces the following course(s): SURV2650.
 Students who have successfully completed SURV2650 are not eligible to enrol in SURV3650.